Augustinus Bader The Cream

 The Results: Immediately softer skin

 Augustinus Bader The Cream is a luxury product and priced like one too.
-The biggest size, 50 milliliters, sells for $265 and will last about six weeks.
-The 30 millimeters size (which I tested), costs $170 and lasts about a month.
-The smallest size, 15 milliliters, is $85 and will last two weeks.
+The biggest size, 1.7 ounces, sells for $290 and will last about six weeks.
+The 1-ounce (which I tested), costs $180 and lasts about a month.
+The smallest size, 0.5 ounces, is $92 and will last two weeks.
+If you're on a budget, it's hard for us to say that the product is worth it.
+However, we’ve been happy with the results, especially as it pertains to anti-aging.

 Augustinus Bader's The Cream will give you hydrated, healthier skin—that’s no question.
-But at this cost (which is nearly my monthly car payment), I put this product into the extreme splurge category.
-It’s a joy to use, and the results are good, but unless you won’t miss the money, there’s plenty of other products that work well, too.
+But at this cost (which is nearly a monthly car payment), we put this product into the extreme splurge category.
+It’s a joy to use, and the results are good, but unless you won’t miss the money, there are plenty of other products that work well, too.

 - Product Name The Cream